 Clever matches you with 2–3 top local agents so you can compare proposals and choose the best fit.
 You also get pre-negotiated discounted rates that save you thousands at the closing table.
 Give Clever a try: It's 100% free with zero obligation!

-If you’re planning to sell your home by owner and don’t want to use an agent, we recommend asking a local real estate agent for a broker price opinion (BPO) rather than a CMA.
+If you plan to sell your home by owner and don’t want to use an agent, we recommend asking a local real estate agent for a broker price opinion (BPO) rather than a CMA.

-A BPO is a home valuation report prepared by a realtor.
-But, unlike a CMA, you pay for it (typically $50 to $100).
-It's a lot cheaper than an appraisal (appraisals are $400–$500), and it can pay for itself by helping you sell your home faster and for a better price.
+A BPO is a home valuation report prepared by a realtor or broker.
+But, unlike a CMA, you pay for it (typically $50-150).
+It's a lot cheaper than an appraisal (appraisals are $400–$600), and faster and easier to obtain.
+Plus, it can pay for itself by helping you sell your home faster and for a better price.

 A BPO is more valuable than simply getting a home value estimate online from sites like Zillow and Redfin.
 The agent who performs your BPO can take into account the individual qualities that make your home more valuable, like upgrades or renovations.

 You can do your own CMA by researching comparable home sales on websites like Zillow or Realtor.com.
 Naturally, you may be biased.
 (We can’t blame you for thinking your home is the best house on the block!)
 But try to take a step back and evaluate your home the way a prospective buyer would.
-Take emotions out of the equation and find good comps by using the factors we outlined in how a comparative market analysis works.
+Take emotions out of the equation and find good comps by using the factors we outlined above.

 Match with top local agents in your area.